hackclub/hackclub/internals/applications/yc_w18.md

 ## Founders

-### Please enter the url of a 1 minute unlisted (not private) YouTube video introducing the founders.
+### Please enter the URL of a 1 minute unlisted (not private) YouTube video introducing the founders.
 (Follow the [Video Guidelines](https://www.ycombinator.com/video/).)

 [redacted]

 ### Please tell us about an interesting project, preferably outside of class or work, that two or more of you created together.
-Include urls if possible.
+Include URLs if possible.

 When Hack Club was first getting started, we wrote a script that automatically exploited referral codes across multiple services to order food, delivery included, for less than $2 per meal to cut costs.